How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 Deferred payments is not the only way they "structure" deals to their advantage.
 In talking about a hypothetical business that's worth £300,000, the below mentioned podcast advises buyers to structure part of the deal as a regular consultancy payment to the seller.

-Ah, but here's the catch.
-They also advise buyers, " ... don't forget you're not obligated to use the consultancy, it's a consultancy agreement that can be terminated by either side".
+Then they advise their students, " ... don't forget you're not obligated to use the consultancy, it's a consultancy agreement that can be terminated by either side".

-So, effectively, they're offering to pay 25% of the price in the form of a regular consultancy fee but one in which the small print says they can terminate the agreement and stop paying you whenever they want!
+So, effectively, they're offering to pay 90% of the price, in a post sale arrangement, in the form of a regular consultancy fee but one in which the small print says they can terminate the agreement and stop paying the seller whenever they want!

 "(It) can be terminated by either side".
 They'll make a big deal about the "either" being fair.
 But as a seller you have no incentive to terminate an agreement where someone has promised to pay you money!
 No, it's not "fair" that it can be terminated by either side.